mahmoudparsian/data-warehousing/resources/week_01_Course_Outline_and_DW_Concepts/02_Data_Warehousing_Concepts.md

 * **Subject-oriented**:

-		A data warehouse is designed to analyze data related to specific business subjects
-		like sales, customers, or products, rather
-		than handling day-to-day transactions.
+		1. A data warehouse is designed to analyze data related to specific business subjects like sales, customers, or products, rather than handling day-to-day transactions.

+		2. A data warehouse contains data about a few well-defined subjects rather than the enterprise as a whole.

 * **Integrated**: